GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-23-spring-exam-spring-core.md

 The @EnableAspectJAutoProxy configures Spring to use @Aspect.
 You must enable the whole aspect thing like this others no aspect things will be done.

-Subsequently, you must import the Aspect configuration class in the main configuration class (although I think you can circumvent this by supplying the aspect cofig class as argument when the ApplicationContext is created).
+Subsequently, you must import the Aspect configuration class in the main configuration class (although I think you can circumvent this by supplying the aspect config class as argument when the ApplicationContext is created).

 ```
 @Configuration